-Agvali and Gadiri are two of the 14 Chamalal villages in the high mountains of extreme western Dagestan.
-In these 14 villages, plus eight more across the ridge in the adjacent mountains of southeastern Chechnya, the distinct Chamalal language is spoken by approximately 10,000 Chamalal people.
+The Chamalal people live in 14 villages in the high mountains of extreme western Dagestan.
+They also live in 8 more villages across the ridge in the adjacent mountains of southeastern Chechnya.
+They speak their own distinct Chamalal language.

 All Chamalal people consider themselves proudly Muslim and follow traditional Sunni Islam mixed with ancient animistic practices.
 Pray that the rich but harsh heritage of Chamalal culture will be graced with the mercy of Jesus and the Fruit of the Spirit.
 To date there are no known Chamalal believers.

 The Chamalal need workers to go to them to share the gospel in the Chamalal language and within the Chamalal culture.

 Pray for the Lord’s Prayer to be translated into the Chamalal language, distributed and embraced.

 There is a translation effort for oral Bible materials (two books of the Bible) into their language.
 Pray for accuracy and for the project to not be interrupted.